 So, are you expected to wait 5 years for enough muscle tissue to be added to stabilize a joint?
 In fact, how long would it take and how much muscle is needed?

 Also, how do our hypermobile clients go from multiple dislocating joints, only for 5 weeks later to have their joints stable, when they have gained 0 muscle tissue?

 Obviously, the answer is that the amount of muscle tissue is irrelevant in stabilising the joint, it is only the brain’s ability to locate and stabilize their joint that is important.
 Far too much emphasis has been placed on the musculoskeletal factors for rehab when they should have been placed neurologically.

-Once the sublux/dislocation cycle has been broken, and nociceptive information is no longer smudging maps, load needs to be put through the joint, not only to help reinforce the maps but to get the tissue used to handling load in general.
+Once the sublux/dislocation cycle has been broken, and nociceptive information is no longer smudging maps, load needs to be put through the joint, not only to help reinforce the maps but to get the tissue used to handle load in general.
 A go-to exercise for those with hypermobility looking to get into running is clams and bridges.
 However, these exercises are not translatable to everyday movement, for reasons I explain in the video below.
-These exercises do not put sufficient load through the joint to receive any kind of meaningful or translatable benefit.
+These exercises do not put a sufficient load through the joint to receive any kind of meaningful or translatable benefit.

 Load that is transferable and safe, will not only help update your cortical maps, but will create stronger, healthier, and more reactive tissue.
 After all, this is half the battle, as it doesn’t matter how strong your muscles are, it’s about whether the brain can locate and contract them, and most importantly how fast it can do this.